Arc-Computer/arc-memory/docs/plugin-architecture.md

             registry.register(plugin_class())
         except Exception as e:
             logger.warning(f"Failed to load plugin {entry_point.name}: {e}")

     return registry
 ```

 ## Implementing a Custom Plugin

-To create a custom plugin for Arc Memory:
+To create a custom plugin for the Arc Memory SDK:

 1. Create a class that implements the `IngestorPlugin` protocol
 2. Register it using the entry point system in your package's `setup.py` or `pyproject.toml`